PLOS/ambraproject/themes-customizing.md

 ## Setting up a theme directory

-Following the Quickstart Guide you will have created a directory at the path `$HOME/ambra/themes`.
+Following the Getting Started Guide you will have created a directory at the path `$HOME/ambra/themes`.
 It contains:

 * a file named `sites.yaml`, which describes the publication sites to be hosted by your server (just one to start); and
 * a directory named `main/`, which is the theme for your one site.